The Power Emini Momentum System is the easiest to use Futures Day Trading system you’ll ever find.

 At the exact moment the Entry Confirmation (fill on the order) took place, the software prints another line that shows the 2 Targets.

 You can choose to set GTC sell orders at the 2 Targets or you can choose to monitor the trade and sell manually.
-There are pros and cons to both methods which I’m happy to elaborate on if you email me.
+There are pros and cons to both methods which is discussed in the Notes and Commentary section of the website.

-At 9:44 (as you see in the system notes above) the price hit Target 1 and you’d sell 1 Contract for an 11.00 point gain.
+At 9:58 (as you see in the system notes above) the price hit Target 1 and you’d sell 1 Contract for an 8.00 point gain.
+Notice the green check to the right of Target 1 lit up and showed the point gain at that Target.

-At the same time Target 1 is hit the system tightened the Trailing Stop on the remaining Contract to 6290.75.
-You can see the Trailing Stop move in the System Notes and there’s a corresponding audio alert.
+At the same time Target 1 was hit the system tightened the Trailing Stop on the remaining Contract to 6627.00.
+You can see the Trailing Stop move in the System Notes and there’s a corresponding “audio alert”.
 So you simply drag your stop order on the chart to the new level.

 You’d sell the second Contract there and you’re “done for the day”.